gruns/blagoblag/content/blog/2016/jan/19/dont-have-environments.rst

-No matter how many environments you create, and force changes to flow through, you can't escape the fact that if you merge things that aren't ready to be deployed to **production** into one of these environements, the process of flowing an unrelated patch through it will be harder and more ad-hoc.
+No matter how many environments you create, and force changes to flow through, you can't escape the fact that if you merge things that aren't ready to be deployed to **production** into one of these environments, the process of flowing an unrelated patch through it will be harder and more ad-hoc.
 Pull requests which are not ready should not be merged into the production track, and ones which are only later discovered to not have been ready should be